-The 5 most Luxurious hotels
+The 5 most luxurious hotels in Brussels

 Located in a former mediaeval monastery, the Dominican was once home to the French artist Jacques-Louis David.
 Now a sophisticated hotel with an interior designed by the Amsterdam firm FG Stijl, it strikes a calm note in the city centre with its airy cloister, rich fabrics and countless orchids.